exogee-technology/graphweaver/README.md

 Once the new app has been created `cd test-project`.
 Then run `pnpm install` to install all the required dependencies.

-Once the dependencies have been installed, you can start the development server by running `pnpm start`.
+Once installed, you can start the development server by running `pnpm start`.

-This will launch the Graphweaver development server at http://localhost:9000, which will look something like this:
+This will launch the Graphweaver server and Admin UI at http://localhost:9000:

 <!-- PROJECT LOGO -->
 <p align="center">